 So instead of being a slave to your social media and emails, become the master of them.
 Block out one or two ‘appointments’ per day, when you focus exclusively on social media/emails.
 Go through each one, check it thoroughly, reply to comments and emails and get it properly ‘done’.
 Then turn off all the tabs and notifications and focus on the next activity on your to do list.

 Not only does this make you more productive at your other work, but it also makes you better at dealing with social media and emails.
 This is especially true of email.
 If you take the ‘every time an email arrives’ approach to checking emails, by the end of the day you are likely to have a hodgepodge of opened/unopened/actioned/not-actioned emails.
 This is how most people end up with that big scary inbox of a thousand only-half-dealt-with emails!

 Giving your emails your total focus during a specific period in the day means you can deal with email properly – deleting, filing and actioning everything in your inbox in one go and ending the day with a nice clear inbox (and a whole load of smug satisfaction!).
 For more on this see my post on how to sort out your overflowing inbox for good.

-I won’t lie, ignoring notifications and only ‘checking in’ once or twice a day takes a whole bucket load of self-discipline, but it is more than worth it for the massive amount of time you get back – potentially an hour or two per day (it takes a lot longer to deal with your notifications one by one than it does dealing with them ‘en masse’, not to mention the ‘warming up to the task’ savings you get!) and the reduced stress levels.
+I won’t lie, ignoring notifications and only ‘checking in’ once or twice a day takes a whole bucket load of self-discipline, but it is more than worth it for the massive amount of time you get back – potentially an hour or two per day (it takes a lot longer to deal with your notifications one by one than it does dealing with them ‘en masse’, not to mention the ‘warming up to the task’ savings you get!) – not to mention the reduced stress levels you will experience.

 5. Turn off notifications on your phone